navbar-top.gif

 If no two tiles in a tiling have a full side in common, the tiling is called nowhere-neat.
 Mathematical problems are to find nowhere-neat tilings of -gons with -gons, and to find nowhere-neat tilings of the plane with only a few prototiles.

-For this Demonstration only a small selection of nowhere-neat tilings has been selected, and they always use the smallest number of tiles possible.
+For this Demonstration only a small selection of nowhere-neat tilings of triangles, squares and rectangles has been selected and they are presented as puzzles.

 If no two tiles in a tiling have a full side in common, the tiling is called nowhere-neat, a term introduced by the author of this Demonstration in his 1994 book Nutts and Other Crackers on geometrical problems in the plane, and more deeply researched in his 1999 book New Mosaics.